Hunza (princely state): Territorial claims

-In 1898 Captain H. P. P. Deasy substantially corroborated McMahon's information.
+In 1898 Captain H. Н. P. Deasy substantially corroborated McMahon's information.
 Deasy resigned his commission to devote himself to trans-Himalayan exploration.
 An item of special interest was Deasy's description of the limits of Raskam.
 Starting from Aghil Dewan or pass, in the Karakoram range, the dividing line ran north-east to Bazar Dara, where it met the Yarkand River.
 He found an outpost built of earth at Bazar Dara, surmounted by a Chinese flag (by 1898 the Chinese had intruded to the area south of the Kun Lun Mountains with a few unarmed Kirghiz in occupation.
 This marked the boundary claimed by China.
 From there the line ran "along the northern watershed of the Raskam valley to Dafdar in the Taghdumbash Pamir, to the north of the mills at that place, and thence to the Baiyik peak.
 Deasy also came upon clear evidence of what could only have been Kanjuti occupation.
 South of Azgar "many ruins of houses, old irrigation channels and fields now no longer tilled, testify to Raskam having formerly been inhabited and cultivated".
 Anyone familiar with the care with which the Kanjuts cultivate every available strip of land in Hunza would have no hesitation in regarding this as proof of long standing Kanjuti occupation.
 The remains could not have been attributed to the Kirghiz; they were unfamiliar with the state of art.
 "Seven locations in the Raskam were involved.
 Azgar and Ursur on the right bank, and five others on the left, that is on the Mustagh-Karakoram side-Kukbash, Kirajilga, Ophrang, Uroklok, and Oitughrak, extending from Sarakamish, north of Kunjerab pass to Bazar Dara, north of the Arghil pass".
 He said it was an area of about 3000 acre.

 The Chinese completed the reconquest of Xinjiang in 1878.
 Before they lost southern parts of the province to Yakub Beg in 1863, their practical authority, as Ney Elias and Younghusband consistently maintained, had never extended south of their outposts at Sanju and Kilian along the northern foothills of the Kun Lun range.
 Nor did they establish a known presence to the south of the line of outposts in the twelve years immediately following their return.
 Ney Elias, who had been Joint Commissioner in Ladakh for several years, noted on 21 September 1889 that he had met the Chinese in 1879 and 1880 when he visited Kashgar.
 "They told me that they considered their line of 'chatze', or posts, as their frontier – viz., Kugiar, Kilian, Sanju, Kiria, etc.- and that they had no concern with what lay beyond the mountains" i.e. the Kun Lun range in northern Kashmir.